igar15/rewardcalculator/README.md

 * JSON Web Token
 * JUnit 5
 * OpenAPI 3
+* iText PDF

 ### Project key logic:
 * System main purpose: calculating monthly reward of employees of the department based on the reward allocated to the department, the number of hours worked by the employee, and his success in work.
+Obtaining a reporting form for rewards in pdf format.
  The system also allows to receive data of the payment periods of the company, departments, positions and employees of the department.
 * There are 4 types of users: admin, personnel officer, economist and department head.
 * Admins have full control over the system.
 They can receive, create, update and delete any data.
 But their main task is user management.